Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 - A greeting addressing the hiring manager by name

-- A summary of your relevant experience and skills
+- Highlighting your relevant experience and skills

-Here’s an example an effective resume letter:
+Here’s an example a resume letter:

 Dear [Hiring Manager’s Name],

-I am writing to inform you of my desire to be considered for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
-I am highly skilled and experienced individual in [Your profession] I am confident that I will be a great fit for this opportunity.
+I am writing to convey my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
+As an expert and knowledgeable [Your field] I think I’d be an ideal candidate for this job.

 Thank you for taking a look at my application.
-I look forward to hearing from you.
+I am looking forward to hearing from you.

 Sincerely,